Notes on John 10

 proclaimed to them.
 For this reason missionary work is never futile.
 These

-city.”
-In Acts 18:5, Paul, after Jewish rejection of the gospel, turned to
+after Jewish rejection of the gospel, Paul turned to evangelize “other sheep,”

 The